Find Affordable College Courses

 Salt Lake City, UT

 Our analysis found University of Utah to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in the Rocky Mountains Region .
-Located in the city of Salt Lake City, U of U is a public school with a fairly large student population.
+Located in the city of Salt Lake City, U of U is a public college with a fairly large student population.

 About 43% of the students majoring in film at the school are women while 57% are male.